 In fact, the report shows “creating a single view of the customer across teams and systems is the greatest customer experience challenge faced by business leaders today.”

 Siloed initiatives mean siloed data

-A majority of respondents (57%) reported that CRMs are at least somewhat fragmented across the organization, with a few, many, or all departments having their own CRM.
-This is a result of departments pursuing initiatives in silos — such as modernizing sales, customer service, or existing applications.
+A majority of respondents (57%) reported that their CRM is at least somewhat fragmented across the organisation, with a few, many, or all departments having their own CRM.
+This is a result of departments pursuing initiatives in silos — such as modernising sales, customer service, or existing applications.